 Most users only notice the UI design of an app or software when something goes wrong.
 For this reason, we can say that good UI design is almost invisible, leaving the user free to get down to work without interruption.
 And as diverse as UI design projects can be, all good examples of UI design tend to follow the same basic golden rules.

-In this article, we look at the most important UI design principles to follow for a fully seamless—and virtually imperceptible—user experience.
+Eager to learn UI design or improve your existing skills?
+Take a look at the most important UI design principles to follow for a fully seamless—and virtually imperceptible—user experience.

 10 essential UI design principles